"To provide dynamic specialist policing capabilities that are professional and flexible in support of AFP domestic and international operations"

 Formation of the Specialist Response Group

-The AFP Specialist Response Group (SRG) commenced operations on 1 July 2012 through the amalgamation of two policing elements within the AFP, the Specialist Response and Security Team (SRS) from ACT Policing and the International Deployment Group's Operational Response Group (ORG).
+The AFP Specialist Response Group (SRG) commenced operations on 1 July 2012 through the amalgamation of two policing elements within the AFP — the Specialist Response and Security Team (SRS) from ACT Policing and the International Deployment Group's Operational Response Group (ORG).
 The SRS was established in 2002 to address the specialist needs of the ACT.
 The ORG, established in 2005, has worked to fulfil the national and international specialist operational requirements of the AFP.

 The SRG was formed as a result of recommendations from two separate internal reviews (Leahy and Beale Reviews), to consider a more efficient and effective operational model for the delivery of specialist policing services for the AFP.

 The formation of the SRG provides the AFP and ACT Policing, with a centrally managed, one-stop-shop for mutually supportive specialist policing capabilities, including a coordination point for associated part-time capabilities across the AFP.
-The amalgamation of the SRS and the ORG will deliver a range of efficiencies for the AFP.

 The unique skills and flexibility of the SRG enables the AFP to maximise its response to diverse operations by tailoring deployments to meet a range of operational requirements.

 Police Negotiation Team - aims to achieve a peaceful resolution to a situation without loss of life, injury to any person or damage to property.
-The team supports SRG operations includes meeting ACT Policing and national operational needs, counter-terrorism responses and assisting the Australian Government in responding to international incidents where negotiator skills are required.
+The team supports SRG operations including meeting ACT Policing and national operational needs, counter-terrorism responses and assisting the Australian Government in responding to international incidents where negotiator skills are required.

 Bomb Response Team - responds to a range of specialist tasks including counter terrorism and explosive recovery operations.
 Services provided include bomb appraisal, recovery of unexploded ordnances, search capacity for major events and response to explosions.